 Alerts and Advisories

-The following links are being provided as a “one-stop shopping” capability for all calendar year 2017 published Alerts and Advisories that are general rather than specific to ransomware outbreaks impacting medical devices (e.g., Petya and Wanna Cry pages).
+The following links are being provided as a “one-stop shopping” capability for all calendar year 2017 and 2018 published Alerts and Advisories that are general rather than specific to ransomware outbreaks impacting medical devices (e.g., Petya and Wanna Cry pages).
 The Petya and Wanna Cry alerts and advisories will continue to be posted to those pages on the MD-VIPER website.
 Links and relevant information will be posted as they are made available.

 |COMMUNICATION TYPE||REFERENCE #||TOPIC||LINK|

 |Medical Advisory||ICSMA-18-037-01||Vyaire Medical CareFusion Upgrade Utility Vulnerability||https://ics-cert.us-cert.gov/advisories/ICSMA-18-037-01|

 |Medical Advisory||ICSMA-17-318-01||Philips IntelliSpace Cardiovascular System and Xcelera System Vulnerability||https://ics-cert.us-cert.gov/advisories/ICSMA-17-318-01|

 |Medical Advisory||ICSMA-17-017-02A||BD Alaris 8015 Insufficiently Protected Credentials Vulnerabilities (Update A)||https://ics-cert.us-cert.gov/advisories/ICSMA-17-017-02A|

 |Medical Advisory||ICSMA-17-292-01||Boston Scientific ZOOM LATITUDE PRM Vulnerabilties||https://ics-cert.us-cert.gov/advisories/ICSMA-17-292-01|